marcobevilacqua94/dotnettest/README.md

 use it with this parameters

-host user password numdocs docsizeinbtes
+host user password numdocs docsizeinbytes

 localhost Administrator password 10000 500